jvasile/Planeteria/README.md

 If you want to see the debug output while running nosetest, do `tail -f log/planeteria.log` in another screen or console.

+Once you have complete coverage of everything except util.py, any uncovered functions in util.py can be moved to util_unused.

 ## Installation

 Planeteria is compatible with Python versions 2.3 - 2.7.
 For an